Arfifias/HelloGUI/README.md

 # HelloGUI
-A simple GUI in Java
+A simple GUI in Java.
 This was made in a video club(They still exist-Net).